hujiewang/HandwrittenDigitsRecognition/README.md

 HandwrittenDigitsRecognition
 ============================

-Implementation of a Neural Network with three layers for handwritten digits recognition
+Implementation of a Neural Network with three layers for handwritten digits recognition.

+The neural network has 3 layers - an input layer, a hidden layer and an output layer.
+Images are pixel values of digit images and of size 20 x 20, which gives 400 input layer units.
+The cost function is computed by using Feedforward and gradiant is computed by doing a Backpropagation.

+Note that the cost function is also regularized.

 This project is part of Stanford Machine Learning course on Coursera.